Biden and McCarthy to meet on Monday as debt talks resume | Politics

 Biden and McCarthy to meet on Monday as debt talks resume

-U.S. President Joe Biden and House Republican Speaker Kevin McCarthy will meet to discuss the debt limit on Monday after a "productive" phone call as the president headed back to Washington, the top House Republican leader said on Sunday.
-McCarthy, speaking to reporters following the call, said there were positive discussions on solving the crisis and that staff-level talks were set to resume later on Sunday.
+U.S. President Joe Biden and House Republican Speaker Kevin McCarthy will meet to discuss the debt limit on Monday after a "productive" phone call as the president headed back to Washington, the two sides on Sunday.
+McCarthy, speaking to reporters at the U.S. Capitol following the call, said there were positive discussions on solving the crisis and that staff-level talks were set to resume later on Sunday.

+Asked if he was more hopeful after talking to the president, McCarthy said: "Our teams are talking today and we're setting (sic) to have a meeting tomorrow.
+That's better than it was earlier.
+So, yes."
+A White House official confirmed Monday's meeting but offered no specific time.
+Staff members from both sides will reconvene for talks at 6 p.m.
+(1800 GMT) on Sunday.

-Biden earlier said he would be willing to cut spending together with tax adjustments to reach a deal but that latest offer from Republicans on lifting the government's debt ceiling was "unacceptable."
-The White House has not yet offered comment on their call.
-Before leaving Hiroshima, Japan, after a meeting of G7 leaders, Biden suggested some Republicans in Congress were willing to see the U.S. default on its debt so that the disastrous results would prevent Biden, a Democrat, from winning re-election in 2024.
+Biden, before leaving Japan following the G7 summit earlier on Sunday, said he would be willing to cut spending together with tax adjustments to reach a deal but that latest offer from Republicans ceiling was "unacceptable."
+Less than two weeks remain until June 1, when the Treasury Department has warned that the federal government could be unable to pay all its debts, a deadline U.S. Treasury Secretary Janet Yellen reaffirmed on Sunday.
+A failure to lift the debt ceiling by that date would trigger a default that would cause chaos in financial markets and spike interest rates.

-The talks have grown increasingly heated in the past two days.
-Democratic and Republican negotiators said Friday meetings at the Capitol yielded no progress and the two sides did not meet on Saturday.
-Instead, each has reverted to calling the other's position extremist.
-The Democratic president said he believed he had the authority to invoke the 14th Amendment to the U.S. Constitution to raise the debt ceiling without Congress, but that it was unclear that enough time remained to try to use that untested legal theory to avoid default.

-U.S. Treasury Secretary Janet Yellen in a television interview on Sunday said June 1 remains a "hard deadline" for raising the federal debt limit, telling NBC News the odds were "quite low" that the government will collect enough revenues to pay its bills through June 15, when more tax receipts are due.
-A source familiar with the negotiations said Republicans had proposed an increase in defense spending, while cutting overall spending.
-The source said the Biden administration had proposed keeping non-defense discretionary spending flat for the next year.
+He also suggested some Republican lawmakers were willing to see the U.S. default on its debt so that the disastrous results would prevent Biden, a Democrat, from winning re-election in 2024.
+After Sunday's call, McCarthy said while there was still no final deal, there was an understanding to get negotiators on both sides back together before the two leaders met: "There's no agreement.
+We're still apart."

+"What I'm looking at are where our differences are and how could we solve those, and I felt that part was productive," he told reporters.
+Meanwhile, concerns about default are weighing on markets as increase in the government's self-imposed borrowing limit is needed regularly to cover costs of spending and tax cuts previously approved by lawmakers.

-Concerns about default are weighing on markets.
-The U.S. was forced to pay record-high interest rates in a recent debt offer and worries about the lack of a deal weighed on U.S. stocks on Friday.
+On Friday, the United States was forced to pay record-high interest rates in a recent debt offer.
 SPENDING CUTS

+McCarthy said Republicans backed an increase in the defense budget while cutting overall spending, and that debt ceiling talks have not included discussions about tax cuts passed under former President Donald Trump.
+A source familiar with the negotiations said the Biden administration had proposed keeping non-defense discretionary spending flat for the next year.

 The last time the nation has come this close to default was in 2011, also with a Democratic president and Senate with a Republican-led House.
 Congress eventually averted default, but the economy endured heavy shocks, including the first-ever downgrade of the United States' top-tier credit rating and a major stock sell-off.